 If you don’t know the answer to something, ask the insurance agent who is handling your case.
 You may want to ask the following:

 Though your insurance agent doesn't actually handle claims, they are still a good resource during the process.
 Consider following up if you need a more in-depth explanation.

 Meticulous records are evidence of your activities and actions.
 Write down any communication you have with third parties that are involved with the claim, including any:

 Do the same with any communications between you and your insurer.
 Get messages in writing, and note when you contacted your provider and what you discussed.
 If your insurer requests copies of anything, keep a copy for yourself, too.

 If you end up facing a lawsuit, you should prepare for different scenarios.
 Your insurance provider might recommend one of the following courses of action:

-As always, if you have questions about what your General Liability policy can do or what you need to do in the event of a claim, feel free to talk to your insurance agent.
-Not sure where to start?
-Check out the article "7 Questions to Ask Your Insurance Agent about Your Commercial General Liability Coverage."
+If you have questions about what your general liability policy can do or what you need to do in the event of a claim, feel free to talk to your insurance agent.

 Complete Insureon’s easy online application today to compare general liability insurance quotes from top-rated U.S. companies.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.